 Let's talk about the data we're working with and the problem we're trying to solve.
 We're going to be working with the MNIST dataset.
 That's the Modified National Institute of Standards and Technology Database.

-It's a very popular database of handwritten digits and it's commonly used for trying to train a machine learning tool to a machine learning model to recognize digits and it's also used for machine learning quite often.
+It's a very popular database of handwritten digits, and it's commonly used to train a machine learning model to recognize digits.
+It's also used for machine learning quite often.
 Let's take a look at displaying your own image stored on Google Drive.
-We've done this for you but it's really not very hard to do this, how to display an image using the image library.
+We've done this for you, but it's really not very hard to do—just learn how to display an image using the Image library.

 This one is almost 45 degrees.
-The quite variation among how people draw twos, a few more with loops than I would have thought.
-These threes are, every one of these numbers is particularly apparent how many different styles you can have.
+There's quite a bit of variation in how people draw twos—more with loops than I would have thought.
+These threes—every one of these numbers—make it particularly apparent how many different styles you can have.

-So having a system that can learn how to recognize this as a seven with a little extra line down and the line through it versus this one which is like in a very bold stroke whereas this one which is who knows what's up with that seven to just a very simple seven like this one, a more standard seven.
-But you know there aren't very many standard sevens.
-So having a system that can recognize all of these and can identify with great accuracy each of these, that's a very tough challenge unless you're using a neural network.
+So having a system that can learn how to recognize a seven with a little extra line down or a line through it, versus this one with a bold stroke, or another that looks unusual, to a very simple, standard seven like this one.
+But you know, there aren’t many standard sevens.
+So having a system that can recognize all of these and identify each one with great accuracy—that's a very tough challenge unless you're using a neural network.

 Let's dive into that data even more in the next lesson.